 \subsubsection{Diverse models}

-Our next exemplary application of meta programming is about computing several diverse stable models of a logic program. \footnote{Full-fledged approaches to computing diverse stable models can be found in~\parencite{eiererfi13a,roscwa16a}.}
+Our next example application of meta programming is about computing several diverse stable models of a logic program.
+General approaches to computing diverse stable models can be found in the literature~\cite{eiererfi13a,roscwa16a}.

-To do so within ASP rather than external scripting, we consider several reified stable models within one.
+To do so within ASP rather than by external scripting, we consider several reified stable models within one.
 To this end, we turn the predicate \lstinline{hold} into a binary predicate, whose second argument identifies the respective stable model.
-These identifiers are generated in Line~\ref{many:models} of Listing~\ref{prg:meta:diverse}, where parameter \lstinline{m} limits the number of reified stable models. \lstinputlisting[float=ht,caption={Meta encoding computing several (diverse) stable models (\texttt{many.lp})},label={prg:meta:diverse},language=clingo,basicstyle= \ttfamily,]{examples/meta/many.lp} The following lines~\ref{many:meta:begin} to~\ref{many:meta:end} constitute an extension of the original meta encoding obtained by adding an additional argument to all non-structural predicates for identifying the associated stable model.
+These identifiers are generated in Line~\ref{many:models} of Listing~\ref{prg:meta:diverse}, where the parameter~\lstinline{m} limits the number of reified stable models. \lstinputlisting[float,caption={Meta encoding computing several (diverse) stable models (\texttt{many.lp})},label={prg:meta:diverse},language=clingos]{examples/meta/many.lp} The following Lines~\ref{many:meta:begin} to~\ref{many:meta:end} constitute an extension of the original meta encoding obtained by adding an additional argument to all non-structural predicates for identifying the associated stable model.
 This is done throughout with variable \lstinline{M}, sometimes bound by \lstinline{model(M)}.
-Taking a logic program with $n$ stable models and setting \lstinline{m} to~2 makes lines~\ref{many:models} to~\ref{many:meta:end} produce $n^2$ stable models, each of which comprises two stable models of the original program.
+Taking a logic program with $n$ stable models and setting \lstinline{m} to~2 makes Lines~\ref{many:models} to~\ref{many:meta:end} produce $n^2$ stable models, each of which comprises two stable models of the original program.
 To distinguish the comprised models, Line~\ref{many:meta:show} outputs each atom with its associated model identifier.